-All meetings of the Board in 2022 included private in camera sessions in the absence of management and private in camera sessions in the absence of the non-independent Trustees and management consistent with the Trust's policy to hold in camera sessions without management and the non-independent Trustees at each meeting.
+All meetings of the Board in 2024 included private in camera sessions in the absence of management and private in camera sessions in the absence of the non-independent Trustees and management consistent with the Trust's policy to hold in camera sessions without management and the non-independent Trustees at each meeting.

 In connection with the appointment or election of any new Trustee, all senior managers, including the President and CEO and CFO, hold informal and formal meetings with such new Trustee to answer any questions about the business of the Trust and to provide fulsome information concerning the business of the Trust, the organizational structure, the reporting structure, financial statement requirements and all related matters.
-This process was once again adhered to upon the election of Marie-Josée as a Trustee on June 7, 2022.
+This process was once again adhered to upon the appointment of Guy Metcalfe as a Trustee on February 1, 2024.